Carlier-Maxime/Visage-Generator/README.md

 conda activate vgen
 ```

-if you not use anaconda or miniconda then can be install manually package with pip (information for name packages required is in environment.yml, dependencies section)
+if you not use anaconda or miniconda then can be installed manually package with pip (information for name packages required is in environment.yml, dependencies section)
-if you are any problem during installation with conda, use etc/full_environment.yml instead of environment.yml. (full_environment.yml is complete conda environment detail used for developement Visage-Generator)
+if you are any problem during installation with conda, use etc/full_environment.yml instead of environment.yml. (full_environment.yml is complete conda environment detail used for development Visage-Generator)

 ### Download Models

-The information necessary for the download is indecate in the readme.md of the model folder or in the [link](https://github.com/Carlier-Maxime/Visage-Generator/blob/master/model/readme.md).
+The information necessary for the download is indicate in the readme.md of the model folder or in the [link](https://github.com/Carlier-Maxime/Visage-Generator/blob/master/model/readme.md).

 ### Execute **VisageGenerator.py**